tmhsplb/opiddailydoc/docs/Infrastructure.md

 The dialog box contains a section labeled Process Model which contains an entry labeled Identity.
 Selecting the Identity entry adds an ellipsis next to the bold ApplicationPoolIdentity.
 Selecting the ellipsis brings up a dialog box with the pre-selected radio button Built-in account.
 Select
 NetworkService from the dropdown menu associated with this radio button.
 After approving this selection, the Identity column of the application pool
 .NET v4.5 will show NetworkService.
-See the section on SQL Server Express for how to establish user NetworkService.
+See the section on SQL Server and SSMS for how to establish user NetworkService.

 ## Git for Windows